 You must practise physical distancing during the planning and delivery of any renovation works.

 If either you or your client are unwell, in self-isolation or self-quarantine, stay in touch by phone until it is safe to meet in person.

 Your voucher and registration can be cancelled at any time if you fail to follow the safety guidelines.
 You may also be referred to the police.

-For more information on staying safe, go to the coronavirus (COVID-19) website.
+For more information on staying safe, go to the Coronavirus website.